Massive coral mortality confirmed in Granma Landing National Park

 Bioeco, through the Biomar group, remains committed to the research and monitoring of marine ecosystems, participating in numerous national and international projects.

-In 2023, Cuban scientists eliminated the first appearance in the country of Unomia stolonifera, an invasive species of white coral, which was discovered in September 2022 in the bay of Bacuranao, in the east of Havana.
+In 2023, Cuban scientists eradicated the first occurrence in the country of Unomia stolonifera, an invasive species of white coral, which was discovered in September 2022 at the Bacuranao cove, in eastern Havana.

-The species, which is believed to have arrived in Cuba from Venezuela, according to scientists, was only confined to one square meter of the wall of the bucket, at a depth of 11 meters, fixed on a layer of incrusting red calcareous algae, according to a scientific study cited by the Cuban Science Network (Redcien).
+The species, which scientists believe must have arrived in Cuba from Venezuela, was confined to a one-square-meter area of the wall of the bucket, at a depth of 11 meters, attached to a layer of encrusting calcareous red algae, according to a scientific study cited by the Cuban Science Network (Redcien).

-However, the study and conservation of corals has been a major concern for the regime, although it has acknowledged that it has few resources to carry out that scientific activity.
+However, the study and conservation of corals has been a significant concern for the regime, although it has acknowledged that it has limited resources to carry out this scientific activity.

-In 2022, researchers from the Guanahacabibes National Park and the National Aquarium of Cuba apply coral reproduction techniques in that peninsula of Pinar del Río to ensure the protection of two species declared endangered due to human activities and natural phenomena.
+In 2022, researchers from Guanahacabibes National Park and the National Aquarium of Cuba implemented coral reproduction techniques in that peninsula of Pinar del Río to ensure the protection of two species declared endangered due to human activity and natural phenomena.

-It is a novel assisted fertilization procedure for the species Acropora palmata (known as elk horn) and Acropora cervicornis (commonly referred to as staghorn), which have been declared critically endangered by the International Union for Conservation of Nature, experts involved in the monitoring and scientific research of corals stated to Granma.
+This is a novel assisted fertilization procedure for the species Acropora palmata (known as elk horn coral) and Acropora cervicornis (commonly referred to as staghorn coral), both classified as critically endangered by the International Union for Conservation of Nature, experts involved in the monitoring and scientific research of corals stated to Granma.

 COMMENT